busterswt/openstack-networking/Intro - Building Blocks.md

 ![Sample Neutron Physical Network](http://i.imgur.com/JfIkzIS.png "Sample Neutron Physical Network")

-Diagram represents a simple Neutron networking configuration that utilizes a tagged provider network for connectivity to the Internet, as well as two isolated GRE-based tenant networks for private communication between instances.
+_The diagram above represents a simple Neutron networking configuration that utilizes a tagged provider network for connectivity to the Internet, as well as two isolated GRE-based tenant networks for private communication between instances._

 ####Summary####